Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Methodology

-where $\bU^{\left(e,t\right)}=\bQ^{\left(e,t\right)}\bC^{\left(t\right)}\bP^{\left(t\right)}\bU$ denotes FE-cell level multi-vectors extracted from the global multi-vector $\bU$ defined on the domain $\Omega$.
-The cost of the precompute step is amortized over multiple evaluations of the matrix multi-vector products usually encountered in iterative algorithms.
-In this framework, the FE-cell level evaluation is the computationally dominant step with the computational complexity of $O(En_p^6n_v)$.
-Furthermore, since this method requires us to store the FE-cell level matrices and multi-vectors, the resulting memory footprint is $O(En_p^6+En_p^3n_v)$.
+In the above framework, the FE-cell level evaluation (Step 3) is the computationally dominant step with the computational complexity of $O(n_p^6n_v)$.
+Furthermore, this method requires us to store the FE-cell level matrices and multivectors, resulting in a memory footprint of $O(n_p^6+n_p^3n_v)$.